 - Parmesan cheese.
 Again, the quality of parmesan cheese used will make a difference in the final taste of this pesto sauce.
 I recommend freshly grated parmesan for the best flavor!

 - Salt & pepper.
 I always cook with sea salt and freshly ground pepper!
 I recommend starting with a small amount of salt, tasting and then adjusting to your liking!

 IF YOU MAKE SOMETHING FROM JOYFOODSUNSHINE I WOULD LOVE TO SEE YOUR CREATIONS!
 DON’T FORGET TO RATE THIS RECIPE AND LEAVE A COMMENT BELOW!
 ALSO, FOLLOW ALONG WITH ME ON INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE AND TWITTER FOR MORE RECIPE INSPIRATION AND A GLIMPSE INTO OUR EVERYDAY LIFE!

 Homemade Basil Pesto Sauce Recipe

 Toast pine nuts:

 - Heat ¼ cup pine nuts in a small sauté pan over medium heat, stir once you notice them starting to brown.
 Once they start to brown the process happens fast so watch carefully and remove from heat once all nuts are roasted (about 5 minutes), and let them cool.

 Make the Pesto:

-- Add the rest of the ingredients (pine nuts, garlic, parmesan cheese, salt and pepper and blend until your reach your desired consistency (about 30-60 seconds).
-You may need to pause, scrape down the sides of the continer, and then continue blending.
+- Add the rest of the ingredients (pine nuts, garlic, parmesan cheese, lemon juice, salt and pepper and blend until your reach your desired consistency (about 30-60 seconds).
+You may need to pause, scrape down the sides of the container, and then continue blending.